atendula/deeplearnigbation/README.md

-# deeplearnigbation
+# Deep learning projects

-Collection of personal works used for learning about deep learning &amp; computer vision
+Collection of personal works that I will be doing in the process of learning about deep learning and object recognition